clydebarrow/esphome-docs-hugo/content/components/media_player/speaker.md

 ## Example Configuration

-This example outputs audio to an  [I²S Audio Speaker ]({{< relref "/components/speaker/i2s_audio" >}}) configured with a 48000 Hz sample rate.
+This example outputs audio to an  {{< docref "/components/speaker/i2s_audio" "I²S Audio Speaker" >}} configured with a 48000 Hz sample rate.
 It uses a `mixer` speaker component to handle combining the two different pipelines, and it uses `resampler` speaker components to ensure the source speakers uses the same sample rate.

 It adds a switch for playing an on-device file for an alarm notification.
 Any playing media is ducked while the alarm is activated.
 After the alarm is turned off, the media ducking will gradually stop.